codynhanpham/wordle-solver/README.md

 An simple app that helps solving Wordle problems

 ## How to Use
-*Currently the app requires a NodeJS environment, just because I wrote and tested it in Node and didn't have time to make any nice looking GUI.
+*Currently the app requires a NodeJS environment, just because I wrote and tested it in NodeJS and didn't have time to make any nice looking GUI.
 So CLI it is!
-I'll try to make a browser interface later.*
+I'll try to make a browser interface later.
+For easy access, I also release some standalone executable files for Windows, macOS, and Linux, in case you don't what to bother with installing NodeJS and all that jazz.*

+### Run a standalone executable file from the latest release
+The easy and straight forward way to get the code up and running on your device is go to the [release page](https://github.com/codynhanpham/wordle-solver/releases) and download the appropriate executable file for your operating system.

+There is a small chance that you will receive a warning from Windows when try to open the `wordle-solver-cli-win.exe`.
+That's totally fine and you can just click on Run Anyway to start the program.
+Windows requires any `.exe` file to have a digital code certificate to be considered "safe," however, this is a project I make for fun and the certificate cost $150+ per year, so no, I won't do it.

+### Run the source code directly in a NodeJS environment
+The intended way for the app to run is with NodeJS.

-- You will need to have NodeJS installed on your device (for now).
+- You will need to have NodeJS installed on your device.
 Just go to [https://nodejs.org/en/download/](https://nodejs.org/en/download/) and download NodeJS for your OS if you haven't already.
 - Download this repo to your device.
 - Open the Terminal/Command Prompt/Windows Terminal and `cd` into the repo directory.
 If you are on Windows, Shift+Right-click in the folder will show the option to Open in Windows Terminal.
 - Type `node index.js` to start the program.